-- ► The Scheme's portfolio of investments represents almost 100% of its assets. - ► These financial assets are recognised at fair value through profit or loss in accordance with NZ IFRS 9: Financial Instruments.
-The Scheme's accounting policy for financial assets is described in Note 2. - Volatility and other market drivers can have a significant impact on the value of these financial assets and the financial statements as a whole, therefore the recognition and measurement of the investment portfolio is considered a key area of audit focus. - Disclosures regarding the Scheme's investments are included in Note 5 to the financial statements.
+- ► The Scheme's portfolio of investments represents almost 100% of its assets. - ► These investments are recognised at fair value through profit or loss in accordance with NZ IAS 26 Accounting and Reporting by Retirement Benefit Plans.
+The Scheme's accounting policy for investments is described in Note 2. - Volatility and other market drivers can have a significant impact on the value of these investments and the financial statements as a whole, therefore the recognition and measurement of the investment portfolio is considered a key area of audit focus. - Disclosures regarding the Scheme's investments are included in Note 5 to the financial statements.